iCliniq Logo

 Hello doctor,

-I found out that I had a mild concussion after the fall and my fracture is in the middle of my back.
-These chest problems have been getting worse and worse since the fall.
-But they are especially bad after a night of drinking
+I found out that I had a mild concussion after the fall, and my fracture was in the middle of my back.
+These chest problems have been getting progressively worse since the fall, but they are especially severe after a night of drinking.

 Hello,